 Combination of different methods is also allowed if two or more of goods or services have highly variable or uncertain stand-alone selling prices (IFRS 15.80).

-See Example 33 accompanying IFRS 15 to see a simple allocations mechanics.
+Example 33 accompanying IFRS 15 illustrates simple approach to allocation mechanics.

 Adjusted market assessment approach